Our Favorite Views From the Best Hotels in the Hamptons Are Actually Inside

 Where to Shop in the Hamptons

 - Wyeth.
-Our style editor, Julia Stevens, says this is her “favorite store in the world” because it’s full of museum-worthy mid-century pieces worth shipping home.
+While out of her budget, our style editor, Julia Stevens, says this is her “favorite store in the world” because it’s full of museum-worthy mid-century pieces worth shipping home.

 - Hidden Gem.
 Owned by two sisters, you’ll find colorful hand-knotted wool and woven baskets among the goodies at this Caribbean-inspired homewares shop.

 - Katie Leede & Co.
 Shop.
 Consider this a modern-day trading post for buying and selling vintage pieces curated by interior designer Leede.